 Step 3: How will you protect your business?

 So now your business is up and running!
 You’re off to a great start, but don’t forget to check these most important items off your checklist.
-Company registration is essential for new businesses.
+Company registration is one of many essentials for new businesses.

 - What is your legal structure?